What Is Continuing Healthcare (CHC) and What Conditions Qualify For CHC?

 Need live-in care, specialist nursing, or therapy support?
 Our CQC-registered agency has the highest standards.
 We provide temporary care for appeals or changes to funding, to ensure continuity of care.

-Want to learn more about agency advantages?
-Continue reading in our article on Explore the Benefits of Getting Home Care Services From an Agency.
-HTR Care ensures you're never alone with continuing healthcare.
+Continue reading our Blog: Explore the Benefits of Getting Home Care Services From an Agency.

 Continuing healthcare offers necessary, fully paid-for care for individuals with high-level health needs.
 Families can request the care that they need knowing exactly what conditions continuing healthcare covers and how the CHC checklist works.